secretstartups/handbook/sales/field-operations/channel-operations/index.html.md

 Partner Sourced Deal Registration logic needs to match `Sales Qualified Source = Channel Generated` on the opportunity.

 For more information: [Deal Registration Program Overview](https://about.gitlab.com/handbook/resellers/#the-deal-registration-program-overview).

-### Transacting Through Distribution
-As of May 3, 2021, all partners in India must transact through our distribution partner, Redington.
-For the US and EMEA, we encourage Open Partners to purchase through Distribution, but it is not a requirement.

-All US PubSec deals are transacted through Carahsoft or Immix (GSA only).

 ### Billing Contacts in Partner Accounts
 When onboarding a new partner that will be purchasing directly from GitLab, a billing account must be created.
 Upon being notified of a new partner, the Channel Manager should ensure there is a contact created within the account that represents the partner's account's payable contact information.
 Chatter '@billing-ops' on the account record, provide the accounts payable contact information, and ask for a billing account to be set up.
 Partner accounts that will transact via distribution do not need a billing account set up.
 More information on billing accounts can be found on the [Billing Operations Handbook Page](https://about.gitlab.com/handbook/finance/accounting/finance-ops/billing-ops/).

 ### Quoting Requirements for Channel Deals
 When a deal is being transacted via the Channel, and a discount other than the defined Program discounts are being offered, a GitLab quote is ***required***.
 At a minimum, a [Draft Proposal](https://about.gitlab.com/handbook/sales/field-operations/sales-operations/deal-desk/#how-to-create-a-draft-proposal) needs to be created and provided to the Partner.
 Discounted quotes not in SFDC and sent to a Partner are not permitted within any GEO or Sales Segment.
 This includes providing product and discounted pricing quote details in an email.

 For ease with quoting, there is a [Partner Discount Cheat Sheet](https://docs.google.com/document/d/1qiT_2EsnL20c4w0hyZ_CGaJQIzj8CSCsHERoR80cwws/edit?usp=sharing) for use by internal GitLab Team Members.

+Channel-specific quoting instructions can be found in the [Deal Desk Quote Configuration handbook page](https://about.gitlab.com/handbook/sales/field-operations/sales-operations/deal-desk/#zuora-quote-configuration-guide---standard-quotes).

 ### Opportunity Requirements to Request a Quote
 Sales Reps are responsible for quoting all GitLab direct and reseller-direct quotes.
-For quotes going through distribution, chatter @Partner Help Desk on the opportunity with the following information:
+For quotes going through distribution, please review "Transacting Through Distribution" and "Internal Distributor Quote Requests" below, then Chatter @Partner Operations on the opportunity with the following information:
 - For opportunities that include a Partner Sourced Deal Registration, this registration [must be linked to the opportunity](https://about.gitlab.com/handbook/sales/field-operations/channel-operations/#partner-sourced-deal-registration-resale-opportunities) before requesting a quote
 - Sold-To Contact: the email address the license will be sent to at the customer account
 - Invoice Owner: The distributor processing the deal.
 If there’s no distributor on the deal, Channel Managers or Sales Representatives should be processing the quote